intel-lab-lkp/linux/Documentation/driver-api/thermal/exynos_thermal_emulation.rst

 enabling.
 It means when you want to update the any value of delay or next temperature, then you have to enable emulation mode at the same time.
 (Or you have to keep the mode enabling.)
-If you don't, it fails to change the value to updated one and just use last succeessful value repeatedly.
+If you don't, it fails to change the value to updated one and just use last successful value repeatedly.
 That's why this node gives users the right to change termerpature only.
 Just one interface makes it more simply to use.